SakthivelRavi/ArrestPrediction/midterm_report.md

 ![Primary Types Over Time](ArrestPredictionGraphs/PrimaryTypesOverTime.png)

 This plot shows total crime over time, where each color corresponds to a type of crime.
 You can see that crimes like theft, battery, and criminal damage are very common as compared to other types, however, as a whole crime has drastically decreased in Chicago over the past 15 years.

 ![Primary Type By Arrest Rate](ArrestPredictionGraphs/PrimaryTypeByArrestRate.png)

 This plot gives the average arrest rate of each primary crime type.
 One can see there are several crimes whose average arrest rate is 1.
 This is because in the case of crimes like gambling or prostitution, the crime is really only ever reported by the police officer making the arrest.
 Thus, we eventually ended up leaving out crimes like this as it did not make sense to include them in our model.

 ![Hour of Day By Total Arrest Count](ArrestPredictionGraphs/HourByTotalArrests.png)

 The plot above shows the total number of crimes reported and arrests made during each hour of the day.
 One can see these rates vary widely by hour, thus we decided hour is a valuable feature to include.

 ![Day Of Week By Total Arrest](ArrestPredictionGraphs/DayOfWeekByTotalArrests.png)

 The above plot shows that the day of the week really has no effect on crime and arrests.
 Though we were surprised by this graph, it convinced us to not include the day of the week in our model.

 ![Day Of Month By Total Arrests](ArrestPredictionGraphs/DayOfMonthByTotalArrests.png)

-The above plot shows that the day of the meek really has no effect on crime and arrests.
+The above plot shows that the day of the month has little effect on crime.
+However there's a noticable increase in crime on the first day of each month because this is the default value used for crimes where only the month and not the day is known.
+There's also a major drop in absolute crime on the 31st day since not all months have 31 days.
 This graph convinced us to not include the day of the week in our model.

 ![Month By Total Arrest](ArrestPredictionGraphs/MonthByTotalArrests.png)

 This graph shows how total crime reported and arrests vary by month.
 What is surprising about this graph is there is a noticeable increase in crime reported during the summer months, however, there is no corresponding increase in arrests.
 Thus, month was included as a feature in our final model.

 ![Police District By Average Arrest Rates](ArrestPredictionGraphs/DistrictByAverageArrestRate.png)